SCons/scons-contrib/sconscontrib/SCons/Tool/qt4/README.rst

 The SCons qt4 tool
 ##################

+NOTE
+====
+Code expects SCons 4.2.0 or higher.
+If you must use an older version of SCons, search for _defines in __init__.py and uncomment the old version.

 Basics
 ======
 This tool can be used to compile Qt projects, designed for versions 4.x.y and higher.